rust-stuco/lectures/week9/slides.md

 # When to use `Box<T>`

-* When you have a type of unknown size **at compile time** and you need it's exact size
+* When you have a type of unknown size **at compile time** and you need its exact size
   * `List` from before

 * When you have a large amount of data and want to transfer ownership and ensure no data is copied